es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/intro.md

 ### For streamers, built with care

-We know how frustrating it is when services suddenly go paid, throttle features, shut down—or simply ==ignore alternative platforms==.
+We know how frustrating it is when services suddenly go paid, throttle features, shut down — or simply ==ignore alternative platforms==.
 Getty is open source and built to last, with updates focused on what you actually need.